ferzkopp/DeepRedAI/documentation/DataPreparation-Phase1.md

 - Questions should be specific and factual
 - Questions should have clear, unambiguous answers from the text
 - Vary question types: who, what, when, where, why, how
-- Avoid questions about dates/years unless specifically relevant
-- Questions should be self-contained (no pronouns referring to the article)

 Output format (JSON array):
 [